timmyichen/cspp/drafts/_sources/unit2/u0203-strslice.rst

       :correct: ^\[-3:\]$
       :feedback2: (".*", "Be sure to review the lesson if you need help!")

       What string slice would we have to use on any string to get the substring equal to the last 3 letters?
-Give you answer in the form ``[]``, where anything can go between the brackets. (hint: use the special syntax above!)
+Give your answer in the form ``[]``, where anything can go between the brackets. (hint: use the special syntax above!)